alwaysmaysix/cloudscraper/README.md

 # Usage
 1. Install Python 3
 2. Clone this repository (download all files here)
-3. Run 'setup.py install' in the console
+3. Enter 'setup.py install' in the console
-4. Take input.txt and sb_scraper.py do any directory you want and use it.
+4. Take input.txt and sb_scraper.py to any directory you want and use it.
 The text file contains a list of video URLs or playlist URLs.
 5. Or, Insert a custom .txt file as an argument in the command line (like 'sb_scraper.py theseurls.txt') (or drag a .txt file over the script file) into split.py to split it up into 4.
 You can run multiple instances of Scraper at once.

 # Features